rust-lang/rfcs/text/0000-transmute-trait.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-As this is just encoding the transmutability rules into a trait, we should teach this trait whereever we currently teach transmute.
+We should teach about this trait whereever we currently teach about transmute.

 # Drawbacks
 [drawbacks]: #drawbacks